-- Design a temporary profile picture: Many tragedies will trigger a temporary profile picture on social media, but social media fundraising campaigns can do the same.
+- Design a temporary profile picture: Many tragedies trigger a temporary profile picture on social media, but social media fundraising campaigns can do the same.
 For example, use a filter to add pet ears to your profile picture on Facebook to promote an animal adoption awareness month (with a banner at the bottom noting the hashtag of the social media fundraising campaign).

 Dedicate an Active Marketing Team for Social Media Fundraising Campaigns

 Implementing a strong social media fundraising strategy requires a dedicated marketing individual or team.
 The role includes consistently building relationships and interacting with your followers through the various social media channels where your organization has a presence.
-Here are some helpful tips to have an all-star marketing team:
+Here are some helpful tips for having an all-star marketing team:

 - Plan a Social Media Calendar: Plan the posts that will go through each social media channel by the week or month so that there is consistent material for your followers.

-- Take Advantage of World Holidays: Apart from well-known holidays, there are plenty of world holidays that can be added to your calendar to spark interesting posts.
+- Take Advantage of World Holidays: Apart from well-known holidays, plenty of world holidays can be added to your calendar to spark interesting posts.
 For nonprofits, these include World Humanitarian Day, International Women’s Day, International Day of Charity, International Volunteer Day, and more.
 Research the holidays best fit your cause’s social media fundraising campaign and prepare a post or campaign around them.
 Use a ready to go video marketing calendar to make executing your holiday campaigns easy.